-An actuarial valuation is ultimately a risk management exercise: there is no such thing as the "correct" funding level or contribution rate because no one knows the true cost of pension benefits until after they have been paid.
+An actuarial valuation is ultimately a risk management exercise: there is no such thing as the 'correct' funding level or contribution rate because no one knows the true cost of pension benefits until after they have been paid.
 Instead, funds and actuaries must choose a reasonable level of contributions for each employer so that the risk in their funding plan is deemed to be acceptable.

 Climate change is now widely regarded as one of the main sources of risk for pension schemes, with potential implications for future inflation, investment returns and longevity.
 LGPS funds, with their open-ended timescales and investments in return seeking assets, are arguably more exposed to climate risk than most pension schemes.

 It is therefore essential for LGPS actuaries to consider the implications of climate change in their advice, and indeed the actuarial profession has issued risk alerts to its members reminding them of this fact.
-Private sector pension schemes are now subject to regulatory requirements to report climate risks under the Task Force on Climate-related Financial Disclosure (TCFD) framework, and the LGPS is currently consulting on its how it will implement TCFD.
-In their Section 13 report on the 2019 valuations the Government Actuary identified climate risk as an area of focus for the 2022 valuations and they will expect all LGPS funds to explain what approach they have taken to measure and consider this risk in their valuation reports and funding strategy statement.
+Private sector pension schemes are now subject to regulatory requirements to report climate risks under the Task Force on Climate-related Financial Disclosure (TCFD) framework, and the LGPS is currently consulting on how it will implement TCFD.

+The Government Actuary has identified climate risk as an area of focus and they will expect all LGPS funds to explain what approach they have taken to measure and consider this risk in their valuation reports and funding strategy statement.

-Against this backdrop we have developed a technique for the 2022 LGPS valuations designed to test the resilience of funding strategies to climate risk.
+Against this backdrop we have developed a technique for the 2023 LGPS valuations designed to test the resilience of funding strategies to climate risk.